MicrosoftDocs/customer-insights/ci-docs/journeys/portal-optional.md

 Beyond these few differences, Dynamics 365 Portals and Power Apps portals work exactly the same from the perspective of Customer Insights - Journeys, so you can consider these two terms to be interchangeable for the remainder of this topic and elsewhere in the Customer Insights - Journeys documentation.

-## How portal integration affects Customer Insights - Journeys (outbound marketing only) features
+## How portal integration affects outbound marketing features

 Customer Insights - Journeys provides several features that enable contacts to interact directly with the system.
 These are: